What is alcohol?

 Excessive drinking both in the form of heavy drinking or binge drinking, is associated with numerous health problems, including:

-- Chronic diseases such as liver cirrhosis (damage to liver cells); pancreatitis (inflammation of the pancreas); various cancers, including liver, mouth, throat, larynx (the voice box), and esophagus; high blood pressure; and psychological disorders.
+- Chronic diseases such as liver cirrhosis (damage to liver cells); pancreatitis (inflammation of the pancreas); various cancers, high blood pressure; and psychological disorders.

 - Unintentional injuries, such as motor-vehicle traffic crashes, falls, drowning, burns and firearm injuries.